akka/akka/akka-docs/src/main/paradox/scala/guide/modules.md

 The above is an incomplete list of all the available modules, but it gives a nice overview of the landscape of modules and the level of sophistication you can reach when you start building systems on top of Akka.
-All these modules integrate with together seamlessly.
-For example, take a large set of stateful business objects (a document, a shopping cart, etc) that is accessed by on-line users of your website.
+All these modules integrate together seamlessly.
+For example, take a large set of stateful business objects (a document, a shopping cart, etc) that is accessed by on-line users from your website.
 Model these as sharded entities using Sharding and Persistence to keep them balanced across a cluster that you can scale out on-demand (for example during an advertising campaign before holidays) and keep them available even if some systems crash.
 Take the real-time stream of domain events of your business objects with Persistence Query and use Streams to pipe